webduniyawithkeshav/healthbott/README.md

-README: Setting Up Your Environment with Pipenv
+Setting Up Your Environment with Pipenv

 Prerequisite: Install Pipenv
-Follow the official Pipenv installation guide to set up Pipenv on your system:
-Install Pipenv Documentation

 Steps to Set Up the Environment
 Install Required Packages
 Run the following commands in your terminal (assuming Pipenv is already installed):